Leesburg Goes 100% Digital

 We received no complaints from suppliers.
 We actually received comments that they like the system and that it saved them time and expense.
 The number of submissions was more than we normally receive through our traditional methods.

-Q: What has Negometrix added to your organization?
+Q: What has Mercell added to your organization?

-A: Negometrix provides a very robust system capable of managing the full solicitation process from planning and contract administration.
+A: Mercell provides a very robust system capable of managing the full solicitation process from planning and contract administration.
 The system also manages and logs all communications with suppliers.

 The ability to collaborate electronically on solicitation preparation with team members and stakeholders is another benefit to the system.